End of Tenancy and Breaking The Lease in Northern Virginia

 Readying the rental property

-We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.
+We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the renter 's security deposit, per your lease.

-We recommend that the landlord replace the carpet every 5 to 7 years.
-We recommend that the owner paint every 5 to 7 years.
+We recommend that the rental owner replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

 Utilities

-During vacancies we will either put the utilities in our name or in the landlord's name.
+During vacancies we will either put the utilities in our name or in the property owner's name.